DesenTao/baty.net-hugo/content/post/synology-moments-first-experience.md

 Jumping right in, I imported all 79,000 photos from Google Photos into Moments.
 The import didn't take as long as I expected.
 The indexing and thumbnail creation process, however, took _days_.
-Everything finished and I started poking around the Moments app.
+Once everything finished I started poking around the Moments app.

 It's kind of a mess.